 Rev. Tamamitsu’s words come from a 2002 talk in Honolulu, Hawaii, but his thoughts ring true today.
-Born in 1943, he has been active in social issues and so-called “engaged Buddhism,” such as fighting discrimination against leprosy sufferers—who historically were treated as outcasts—opposing capital punishment, and questioning the validity of organ transplants.
+Born in 1943, he was active in social issues, such as fighting discrimination against leprosy sufferers—who historically were treated as outcasts—opposing capital punishment, and questioning the validity of organ transplants.
 He was Higashi Honganji’s Shin Buddhist Research Studies director, and priest of Kōmyōji temple in Hyogo, Japan.
-His talk was translated from Japanese to English and published as a booklet by the Higashi Honganji Hawaii District called “Religion and the Nation.”
+His talk was translated from Japanese to English and published as a booklet called “Religion and Nation.”

 Rev. Tamamitsu felt Shinran Shonin’s works and other Jodo Shinshu writings were a call to action.
 He said, “True spirituality is lost when religion is viewed only as providing psychological peace.
 We must recognize the importance of history, which transcends time and space.
 When Rennyo writes ‘the afterlife is the most important matter,’ he’s connecting the past, present and future, for which we all share responsibility.”